 To change the dimensions of a bitmap

-1 Select a bitmap.
+- 1 Select a bitmap.

-Upsample a bitmap

 - 2 Click Bitmaps ▶ Resample.

 - 3 Choose a unit of measure from the list box next to the Width and Height boxes.

 - 4 Perform a task from the following table.